AN ADVICE service for disabled people is concerned that benefit cuts risk pushing those with disabilities into greater isolation and poverty.

 “The proposals risk leaving disabled people, who are already disadvantaged, facing less choice and independence, greater isolation and being pushed further into poverty.”

-“This money is very often a lifeline that allows a disabled person to do everyday things that most people take for granted,” he added.
+“This money is very often a lifeline that allows a disabled person to do everyday things that most people take for granted,” said Mr Roper.

 DIAL House also shares the concerns of many of its clients about proposals to introduce a new DLA assessment process with a focus only on those with the highest ‘medical need’.